-- On average, 260 teens are killed in car accidents during summers in the US.
-This is perhaps a 26 percent increase in comparison to other seasons
+- On average, 260 teens die in car accidents during summers in the US.
+This is perhaps a 26 percent increase in comparison to other seasons.

 Now let’s find out the underlying causes for the spike in auto accidents during summers: